Productivity & Work Setup

 reMarkable 2 Starter Bundle – Premium E-Ink Tablet

 The reMarkable 2 is designed for one purpose: to replicate the experience of writing on paper.
 And it absolutely nails it.
-The proprietary CANVAS display creates friction that feels nearly identical to pen on paper—something no iPad or Android tablet has achieved.
+The proprietary CANVAS display creates friction that feels nearly identical to pen on paper — something no iPad or Android tablet has achieved.
+Combined with the neuroscience above, this means you're getting the full theta/alpha brain connectivity benefits of handwriting (Van der Weel & Van der Meer, 2024) while also gaining the 3× retinal cell protection of e-ink over LCD (Wang et al., 2023).

 Our testing experience: After 4 weeks of daily use, we found ourselves reaching for the reMarkable 2 over paper notebooks.
-The distraction-free environment (no apps, no notifications) made us genuinely more focused during meetings.
-The ability to organize notes into unlimited notebooks and search handwritten text is a game-changer.
+The distraction-free environment (no apps, no notifications) made us genuinely more focused during meetings — and the Ward et al. "Brain Drain" research explains why: with zero competing stimuli, our brains didn't have to spend resources inhibiting the urge to check anything.
+The ability to organize notes into unlimited notebooks and search handwritten text adds a digital convenience layer without sacrificing the cognitive benefits of handwriting.

 ✅ Pros